FIFA Rankings: India unmoved at 101 | Goal.com

 The Indian national team remain unmoved in the June 2019 edition of the FIFA Rankings released on Friday.

-India, under new coach Igor Stimac recently participated in the King's Cup 2019 in Thailand where - after a 3-1 defeat against Curacao - they defeated hosts Thailand 1-0 in the third-place play-off.
+Following India's exit from the 2019 AFC (Asian Football Confederation) Asian Cup, India have had a change in coach with Igor Stimac replacing Stephen Constantine.Under Stimac, India recently participated in the King's Cup 2019 in Thailand where a 3-1 defeat against Curacao (79) was backed by a 1-0 win over hosts Thailand (116) in the third-place play-off.

 The Blue Tigers are to next face Tajikistan (120), DPR Korea (122) and Syria (85) in the upcoming Intercontinental Cup 2019 with India entering the tournament as defending champions.